XDM-ZSBW/ici/tests/README.md

 # ICI Chat Testing Suite

 This folder contains all testing files for the ICI Chat application.
-All test files have been organized here following the **Single Entry Point Rule** - only one `app.py` exists in the root directory.
+All test files have been organized here following the **Single Entry Point Rule** - only one `app.py` exists in the root directory with modular backend structure in `backend/`.

 ## 📁 Current Test Files